luckman212/dstat/README.md

 fi
 ```

+### Caveats

+The tool uses APIs that interact with the active login session.
+Thus, it cannot function if there's nobody logged on to the system.
+An error code of `4` is returned in that scenario, so it can at least be detected by your script.
+If anyone knows of a way to query for the sleep status of the display while a user is NOT logged in, please file a PR!

 Please report any bugs or issues you encounter.
 This idea was inspired by [this AskDifferent post][1], and is a somewhat more efficient followup to an earlier solution I came up with: [display-is-sleeping][2].

 [1]: https://apple.stackexchange.com/questions/466236/check-if-display-sleep-on-apple-silicon-in-bash